-At an early age, Judith Orloff, MD realized she had intuitive abilities, and is now integrating those talents with traditional medicine, as an assistant clinical professor of psychiatry at UCLA, and a therapist.
+At an early age, Judith Orloff, MD realized she had intuitive abilities, and is now integrating those talents with traditional medicine, as an assistant clinical professor of psychiatry at UCLA, and a psychiatrist.

 “But then as a teenager, I met Dr. Thelma Moss at UCLA and she tested my abilities, and gave me a lot of validation for them, and invited me to come work as a psychic and a research assistant in her lab.”